Arushi-07/ticketviewer/README.md

 ## Welcome to the ticketviewer

 This is a part of Zendesk Coding Challenge.
+Here we are integrating with the Zendesk APIs to get the tickets for an user (not the customer).
+Functionality:
+* Retrieve all the tickets for the logged-in user.
+* Retrieve the ticket based on the ticket number provided

 ## Installation Steps
 This project is in java.
 To setup the environment for the project, please follow the following steps: